Kingsbury

 Kingsbury displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Kingsbury's dwelling structure, as per the latest Census, consisted of 66.1% houses and 33.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Kingsbury stood at 30.7%, similar to Melbourne metro, with mortgaged dwellings at 23.5% and rented ones at 45.9%.
-The median monthly mortgage repayment was $1,733, below the Melbourne metro average of $2,000.
+Kingsbury's dwelling structures, as per the latest Census, consisted of 66.1% houses and 33.9% other dwellings such as semi-detached homes, apartments, and others.
+In comparison, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
+Home ownership in Kingsbury was 30.7%, similar to Melbourne metro's figure.
+The remaining dwellings were either mortgaged (23.5%) or rented (45.9%).
+The median monthly mortgage repayment in Kingsbury was $1,733, lower than Melbourne metro's average of $2,000.
 The median weekly rent in Kingsbury was $361, compared to Melbourne metro's $390.
-Nationally, Kingsbury's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Nationally, Kingsbury's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing